Skip Navigation

 PGY2 Residency in Emergency Medicine: Sarasota Memorial Hospital

 About Dr. Carson: Dr. Cason joined the CMC pharmacy team in July 2024.
 She started her career as an Emergency Medicine Clinical Pharmacist Practitioner at a community hospital before transitioning to her current role as an EM Clinical Pharmacy Specialist.
 Her professional interests include research, resuscitation, toxicology and emergency preparedness.
+Dr. Carson was honored as the 2024–2025 Preceptor of the Year at Carolinas Medical Center and serves as an Associate Editor for the Journal of Acute Care Pharmacotherapy.

 Preceptors